Brionconroy/coffee-social-react/README.md

-+ The sign-up form maneks you enter your new password twice and is case sensitve. when youve sign-up it will bring you to the sign-in page outomaticly.
++ The sign-up form makes you enter your new password twice and is case sensitve.
+When you've signed up, it will bring you to the sign-in page automatically